 It’s worth mentioning there are capture cards suitable for more than one console.
 Because they offer greater flexibility and versatility.

-Features to Consider when Selecting the Best Capture Cards
+Features to Consider when Selecting the Best Capture Cards in 2021

 With a plethora of capture cards in the market, choosing the appropriate one might be tasking.
 To ensure you choose the best for your needs, below are the major features you should consider in a capture card.